algorandfoundation/puya/docs/lg-migration-5-6.md

 1. restrictions on statements supported inside TYPE_CHECKING blocks:
    1. Only imports, if aliases were being constructed there as well, move them outside and use quotes (may required explicit typing.TypeAlias annotation), other code doesn't make sense?
    1. no star imports - in case of import cycle only? or at all, for consistency?
-1. no code can appear under the condition of `not TYPE_CHECKING`
+1. the *only* accepted use of `TYPE_CHECKING` is as as the sole condition of an `if` statement, at the module level.
+No code can appear under the condition of `not TYPE_CHECKING`, or the else branch, etc.
 1. a `typing.Protocol` could be declared (other than as an `ARC4Client`) but it was ignored and never usable, now it will error.